 “Étagères et barreaux de fer” : Une histoire du Morrin Centre, Première Heure, Radio-Canada, June 21, 2016

 New book about Morrin Centre history, Breakaway, CBC Radio One, June 16, 2016

-Note: complete references for the main sections of the book will be available here soon.
+Note: complete references for the main sections of the book will be available here by early fall 2018.